 A person familiar with the negotiations says AL MVP Jose Altuve and the World Series champion Houston Astros have agreed to a contract that guarantees him an additional $151 million over five seasons from 2020-24.

-The people spoke to The Associated Press on condition of anonymity because the agreement is contingent on Santana passing a physical.
+The person spoke to The Associated Press on condition of anonymity Friday because the agreement had not been announced.

 Altuve has been one of the biggest bargains in baseball.
 The 27-year-old second baseman is earning $6 million this year under the first option exercised by Houston in a deal he agreed to in 2013 that originally guaranteed $12.5 million from 2014-17.
 The Astros have a 2019 option at $6.5 million.
 He would have been eligible for free agency after that season.

 GOODYEAR, Ariz.
 (AP) Third baseman Eugenio Suarez agreed to a $66 million, seven-year contract that makes him part of the foundation for the Cincinnati Reds' long-term rebuilding.

 The deal announced Friday supersedes the $3.75 million, one-year contract the 26-year-old was awarded when he lost his salary arbitration case last month.
 There's a team option for 2025 at $15 million - with a $2 million buyout - that would make the deal worth $79 million over eight years.